Create a Yates account today!

 A third option is to simmer the vegies in broth.
 It’s a delight to use broth that you’ve lovingly cooked for hours, but it’s absolutely fine to use chicken stock if you’re in a hurry (it still tastes great).
 Cook the vegies until they’re just tender, season with salt, then serve in a bowl of broth.

-Most Asian vegetables and herbs dislike temperature extremes, so autumn is one of the best seasons for growing them.
+Most Asian vegetables and herbs dislike temperature extremes, so autumn and spring are the best seasons for growing them.
 They all appreciate good growing conditions, which means pre-preparing the soil by digging in some organic matter (aged manure or compost) and mixing in organic-based fertiliser such as Yates Dynamic Lifter Organic Plant Food.
 Give this mixture a couple of weeks to settle in before planting seedlings or sowing seeds.
 It’s best to sow directly into the growing position in the garden or pot, as seedlings tend to bolt when transplanted.
 Make successive sowings every few weeks to lengthen your harvesting window (and ensure a fresh supply!)

 Keep the plants growing rapidly by regular fertilising.
 Yates Thrive Natural Fish Seaweed+ Plant Food is a natural-based fertiliser that supplies nutrients and, at the same time, encourages healthy soil and strong roots.
 If you keep consistently harvesting the stems, it promotes new growth.
 Harvest right from the early stages, while stems are tender.